 Among the Puritans, the intramural debate about baptism and circumcision came to a head.
 When confronted with the relationship between the Old Covenant sign and the New Covenant sign, the antipaedobaptists contrived an interpretive escape by bifurcating the Abrahamic covenant into one covenant of works and another covenant of grace.
 Let’s recall that wherever the Hebrew Bible refers to the Abrahamic Covenant, it always refers to it in the singular (Exodus 2:24, Leviticus 26:42, II Kings 13:23, I Chronicles 16:15-16, Psalm 105:8-9).
 Since the Baptists’ distinction is one that Scripture itself does not make, it therefore doesn’t conform to the Baptists’ own hermeneutic rule of LBC 1.6.
 Berkhof concurs: “It is an unwarranted procedure of the Baptists to split this covenant up into two of three different covenants.”
 (Systematic Theology, p.
 541)

 There are definite points of discontinuity between circumcision and baptism; the most obvious being that circumcision is a rite that involves a cutting action and blood, and baptism is a rite that involves water.
 Another point of discontinuity is that the Old Covenant to which circumcision points does emphasize the ethnic aspect of the nation of Israel, because the covenant promises were bequeathed through blood lines as well as national ties.
 However, I must argue that the points of discontinuity are superficial when we keep in view the ultimate purpose of both, which indisputably is a spiritual import.
 In their “essential identity of meaning” — to use the Puritan writer John Murray’s phrase — both circumcision and baptism symbolize the cleansing power of atoning blood sacrifice.
-Therefore, certain conventions that were part of circumcision have transferred to baptism as its covenant sign replacement in the most important meaning of it, which is spiritual.
+Therefore, certain conventions that were part of circumcision have transferred to baptism as its covenant-sign succession or fulfillment in the most important meaning of it, which is spiritual.

 The paedobaptist position identifies in apostolic teaching a key continuity of these two covenant rites that is immediate and unavoidable: